polarch/JSAmbisonics/README.md

 # JSAmbisonics
-A JS library for first-order ambisonic (FOA) and higher-order ambisonic (HOA) processing for  browsers, using Web Audio.
+A JS library for first-order ambisonic (FOA) and higher-order ambisonic (HOA) processing for  browsers, using the Web Audio API.

 ---
 >